BenjaminWolfe/signs/README.md

   - the true minus (−, Unicode 2212)

 The true minus, when a typeface has one, is *designed for mathematics*.
-It has the same length and line thickness as the crossbar of the plus, and it sits at the same height above the baseline.
+It has the same length and line thickness as the crossbar of the plus sign, and it sits at the same height above the baseline.
 By comparison, the hyphen-minus is quite a bit shorter and sits lower.
 Hyphens were designed, not for mathematics, but for joining words.
 Surprisingly enough, there is no Windows Alt Code for true minuses.